 There is a phase-out of this policy underway, but until that phase-out is complete in 2023, the federal government reduces your SBP payment by a third.
 This is called an SBP offset, but it is no longer deducted as of 1 January 2023.

 Survivor benefits like these are never automatic.
 They must be applied for, and in some cases, there are program changes that may be implemented over time which change the requirements for the program.
-If you have not looked into your VA benefits options in a while, it may be a good idea to contact the VA directly to learn what the latest updates, upgrades, and requirements for these programs might be.
+If you have not looked into your VA benefits options in a while, it may be a good idea to contact the VA directly to learn the latest updates, upgrades, and requirements for these programs.